sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/powershell/error-handling.md

 The SDK uses the Invoke-WebRequest cmdlet to handle HTTP requests.
 Invoke-WebRequest will throw a terminating error for any response that falls out of the range of 2xx.
 A non-2xx response will immediately halt the program and produce a stack trace.

-Using a try/catch function, you can intercept any non success response and take actions on the results, such as logging the message or performing additional actions before exiting the program.
+You can use a `try/catch` function to intercept any non success response and take actions on the results, such as logging the message or performing additional actions before exiting the program:

 ```powershell
 # Catch any non 2xx response and log the status code and error message